 Q. Where can I get white sage seeds?

-A: You can buy them from your local garden center, Amazon, or reputable online garden stores like Bakker - no matter which you choose, make sure you get high-quality seeds!
+A: You can buy them from your local garden center or Amazon - no matter which you choose, make sure you get high-quality seeds!

 Do you already grow white sage?
 Are you thinking of adding it to your garden?
 Let me know in the comments below!